rscheze/Lost-in-translation_TFM/README.md

 o	Pobmun19.csv (included as part of the previous work with SAS to add number of population by province.
 Information included from INE website).
 Information already included in the Raw_data_TFM file.

+Both notebooks will be required to be run.
+First the one for Data preparation.

 Let´s begin!!!